Charity Knitting & Crochet Ideas | Red Heart

 Many knitters and crocheters enjoy making projects for charity.
+Don't wait to get invloved with charity knitting!
 Whether you prefer making hats for infants or shawls for hospice, we have pattern suggestions as well as some national organizations who accept donations.

 All of these groups are national groups who accept crochet and knit donated items.
 Make sure you look on the charity's site to make sure your item matches their guidelines before you send it in.
 Groups may have restrictions or guidelines on size, color, etc. on the items they can take.